DIY Tiny Succulent Planter in a Wooden Box

-One fun thing about succulents is that they will happily grow together and fill bare spaces with their textured greenness.
-They also don’t need much in the way of soil so they’re great for using in places and containers that might not be able to hold much of it.
-Small planters are perfect for succulents and practically any container can be converted into a planter.
-You can make them up in an afternoon and with just minimal watering and aftercare, you can enjoy the beauty of your living artwork pieces for years to come.
+One fun thing about succulents is that they will happily grow together cheek to jowl in pots and containers – even shallow ones like the little wooden box in this tutorial.
+Small planters are perfect for succulents, and practically any container can be converted into one.
+Small glass dessert ramekins, teacups, and even wooden ornaments if you protect the wood.
+You can also make succulent planters in an hour, and with just minimal watering and aftercare, you can enjoy the beauty of your living artwork pieces for years to come.

 Though many people will choose ceramic, glass, or plastic containers, it’s also possible to upcycle wooden containers.
-So if you’re thrifting, or have an old box that you’d like to use, follow the instructions below for how to plant it with succulents.
-The layers and watering method ensures that both the plants and wood look their best!
+So if you’re thrifting or have an old box you’d like to use, follow the instructions below to plant it with succulents.
+The layers and watering method ensure that both the plants and wood look their best.
 It also helps prevent the wood from rotting.

-You’ll need the below materials and tools to plant a wooden container with succulents.
+You’ll need the following materials and tools to plant succulents in a wooden container.
 Many of the items can be upcycled or foraged, including the small succulent cuttings.

 Pinch small pieces of succulents from parent plants

 Locate or purchase clumps of succulents and pinch off small pieces about one to two inches long.
 Succulents grow easily from small pieces taken from the parent plant.
-That means if you have succulents growing in the garden, or you see some growing on a wall outside your home, go on and take a a few pieces.
-Be sensible and respectful if it’s not in your own garden though.
+That means if you have succulents growing in the garden or you see some growing on a wall outside your home, go on and take a few pieces.
+Be sensible and respectful if it’s not in your own garden, though.
 You can also order an assortment of succulents.

 How to use any container to plant up a treasure trove of lush and delicate succulents #succulents

-Although some succulents, like hen and chicks, can come away from the parent plant with roots, many will need to be pinched off at the stem.
-After pinching them off, leave these cuttings in a cool and airy place for a day.
+Although some succulents, like hens and chicks, can come away from the parent plant with roots, many will need to be pinched off at the stem.
+After pinching them off, leave these cuttings in a cool, airy place for a day.
 This gives time for the broken stems to dry and develop calluses.
-After this, you can plant the succulent into practically any soil and it will grow to become a whole new plant.
+After this, you can plant the succulent into practically any soil, and it will grow to become a whole new plant.

 How to use any container to plant up a treasure trove of lush and delicate succulents #succulents